Aaronik/evolution/README.md

 Ecosystem Simulation

+Based off of this amazing youtube video: https://youtu.be/N3tRFayqVtk?t=1433

 I want to make a more complex evolutionary thing, using individual little entities that each have a neural net that evolves to create their behavior